rameezw16/Society-Simulator/readme.md

 This is a little explanation of our project and the code.
 Our project is a creative, procedurally generated, approach to the classic sheep-grass simulation extended with randomly generated terrain and season simulation.

+The code is available on the master, and Rameez's contribution is on the movement-learning branch.

 ## Explanation of code

 Maximum vegetation levels, dirt, water bodies, people, are all completely randomly generated based on the seed.
 People have personalities (corresponding to the Big 5 traits in psychology) which are also randomly generated.
 Seasons come and go based on a set timer, and "seasons" within human population are observed.
 The cycle observed is as follows.